Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Double DQN Simple With More Exploration
 One of the problems I encountered during the training of the last method was the hovering of the lander.
 The lander would converge to a state which it was just hovering.
-I belive that this happenes because, at the time that the agent learns to maintatin its stabality, the epsilon is too low so that the agent can't explore actions which makes the agent go down in the stable state.
-The agent indeed explored actions which decrease the agent's hight but the exploration wasn't from a stable state, so most of those decays in hight resulted in crashing, which makes the agent think that decrease in hight results in crash and bad rewards.
-So, I decreased the epsilone decay rate a little bit to ensure the agent can still explore different actions when it learns to maintain balance (exploration from a good state has higher a probability of finding an answer).
+I believe that this happenes because, at the time that the agent learns to maintatin its stabality, the epsilon is too low so that the agent can't explore actions which makes the agent go down in the stable state.
+The agent indeed explored actions which decrease the agent's height but the exploration wasn't from a stable state, so most of those decays in hight resulted in crashing, which makes the agent think that decrease in height results in crash and bad rewards.
+So, I decreased the epsilon decay rate a little bit to ensure the agent can still explore different actions when it learns to maintain balance (exploration from a good state has a higher probability of finding an answer).
 Results in episode 700 of training are as fallows:

 Episode steps: 499